 The official currency is the Eastern Caribbean Dollar (XCD), it is pegged to the USD at a rate of XCD 2.7 since 1976.
-The country has an open economy, generating a GDP of approximately $688 million, placing it last in the Caribbean and Latin American countries.
-Its citizens have a per capita income of $9,726.
-The GDP is mostly made up of the services and agricultural sector.
-Tourism plays an increasingly important role as GDP contributor.
+The country has an open economy, generating a GDP of approximately $485 million, placing it last in the Caribbean and Latin American countries.
+Its citizens have a per capita income of $7,860.
+The GDP is mostly made up of the services and agricultural sectors.
+Tourism plays an increasingly important role as a GDP contributor.
 The government is actively trying to sign new agreements with tourism operators for ecotourism and cruise ship development.
 Agricultural products such as citrus fruits and bananas remain very important for Dominican exports.

 Dominica is growing in popularity as a tourism destination.
 The country is focusing on ecotourism and has signed an agreement with Green Globe in that regard.
-Main activities for tourists are market visits, hiking, trekking, diving and animal watching.
+The main activities for tourists are market visits, hiking, trekking, diving, and animal watching.
 There is one UNESCO world heritage site.
-Some of the main destinations include the Morne Trois Pitons National Park, the Boiling Lake, the Victoria Falls, the capital Roseau and the Champagne Reef.
+Some of the main destinations include the Morne Trois Pitons National Park, the Boiling Lake, the Victoria Falls, the capital Roseau, and the Champagne Reef.
 Dominica has a total of approximately 200,000 tourists visiting every year with the vast majority being day visitors from cruise ships.

 The Dominica passport is highly desirable due to its high ranking and the many visa-free countries it grants citizens access to.